VikingDadMedic/assistantshub.ai/README.md

 OpenAI, Anthropic, Groq and Google for their exceptional APIs that powers the intelligence of our assistants.
 The Next.js community, for providing the robust framework that makes this project possible.

-Thank you for exploring Assistants Hub.
+Thank you for exploring Roxie Hub.
 We're eager to see the incredible AI assistants you'll build and deploy!